aytchell/jsonfsm/README.md

 what's wrong.

 Parsing the json will give you a `StateMachineCompiler`.
-This compiler knows which `eventSourceId`s send required events and it knows, the `deviceId`s of the devices where `commandString`s will be executed.
+This compiler knows which `eventSourceId`s might send events, and it knows, the `deviceId`s of the devices where `commandString`s will be executed.

 ```java